-II.
+III.
 MOBILE TRANSACTION MODELS

-A. Kangaroo Transaction Model (KTM):
+A. Kangaroo transaction model (KTM):

-The Kangaroo transaction model [4] [5] is designed to capture the movement behavior and the data behavior of transactions when a mobile host moves from one mobile cell to another.
+The Kangaroo transaction model [5] [6] is designed to capture the movement behavior and the data behavior of transactions when a mobile host moves from one mobile cell to another.
 This transaction model is built based on the concepts of global and split transactions in a heterogeneous and multi-database environment.
 The global transaction is split when the mobile host moves from one mobile cell to another, and the split transactions are not joined back to the global transaction.
 The Kangaroo transaction model assumes that the mobile transactions may start and end at different locations.
-The characteristics of the Kangaroo transaction model are
+The characteristics of the Kangaroo transaction model are :-

-- a.
-Mobile transactions that include a set of subtransactions called global and local transactions are initiated by mobile hosts.
-These mobile transactions are entirely executed at the local database servers that reside on the fixed and wired connected networks. - b.
-The movement of the mobile host from one mobile cell to another is captured by the splitting of the on-going Joey transaction at the old mobile support station and the creating of new Joey transaction at the new mobile support station.
+- a) Mobile transactions that include a set of subtransactions called global and local transactions are initiated by mobile hosts.
+These mobile transactions are entirely executed at the local database servers that reside on the fixed and wired connected networks. - b) The execution of a Kangaroo sub-transaction in each mobile cell is supported by a Joey transaction that operates in the scope of the mobile support station.
+The Joey transaction plays role of a proxy transaction to support the execution of the sub transactions of the Kangaroo transaction in the mobile cell. - c) The movement of the mobile host from one mobile cell to another is captured by the splitting of the on-going Joey transaction at the old mobile support station and the creating of new Joey transaction at the new mobile support station.
 The execution of the Joey transaction is supported by the Data Access Agents (DAA) that act as the mobile transaction managers at the mobile support stations.